Matthew Gwilliam

 undergrad I worked part-time at Qualtrics, and after graduation I

-worked there full-time before I started my Ph.D.
+worked there full-time before I started my Ph.D in 2020.

 helped me grow as a researcher and a person and ultimately decide to pursue my